What is Riya (show-off) in Islam?

 - Always be aware of the harms in Riya.

-- Delete all causes of show-off in your life.
+- Get rid of the various causes of Riya (show-off) in your life.

 - Guard your intentions very well.